Many know 316 stainless steel as the go-to metal for heavy-duty applications. It’s tough, corrosion-resistant, and … expensive.

 - Food processing

 Worried about oxidation?
-309S is resistant to it.
+309S stainless steel is resistant to it.
 It’s also more resistant than 304 to temperature changes.
-It’s used in heating and furnace parts.
+It’s used in heating and furnace parts, as well as other elevated-temperature applications.

 - Paper machinery